 All prescriptions of +/-6.25 dioptres or higher

 We offer a 30-day no-questions-asked return policy.
 If you’re not happy with your glasses, come back and we’ll do our best to put a smile on your face.

 We apply special anti-reflection and anti-scratch coatings to all our lenses.
 We know what you’re thinking, but unlike other opticians, we won’t charge you extra.
 Neat, right?

 Get rid of glare with our Polarised Lenses.
 They neutralise and slow down horizontally-travelling light (e.g. reflected from water).
-That means reduced glare, relaxed eyes and more vibrant colours.
-Polarised Lenses cost €50 on top of the price of your sunnies.
+It relaxes your eyes and allows you to see more vibrant colours.
+Polarised Lenses cost an additional €50.